-To generate additional revenue for the Fund, the Board may enter into securities loan agreements providing the loaned investments are secured by cash or readily marketable investments.
-The amount of collateral taken for securities should reflect best practices in local markets.
+To generate additional revenue for the Fund or support investments of the Fund, the Board may enter into securities loan agreements providing the loaned investments are secured by cash or readily marketable investments, or lend cash.
+The amount of collateral taken should reflect best practices in local markets.
 All collateral securities will be updated daily (marked to market daily).
 Collateral provided with respect to any such securities loan agreements must have free and clear title and may not be subject to any right or set-off.